Skip to main content

 That means checking for exclusions and cover levels on any insurance policies to ensure you're happy with what's on offer.

-If it all adds up after you've checked, then it's time to do a deal.
+If it all adds up after you've checked, then it's time to sign up.

 Is a packaged current account worth the fee?